Abbott Case Study Competition

 Topics for case study submissions

-Case studies must include principles of person-centred care and adhere to the DA’s Language Position Statement while discussing the use of flash glucose monitoring1 with or without ambulatory glucose profile2 and addressing the following questions:
+Submitted case studies included principles of person-centred care and adhere to the DA’s Language Position Statement while discussing the use of flash glucose monitoring1 with or without ambulatory glucose profile2 and addressing the following questions:

 - How have the client’s outcomes (clinical or non-clinical) improved with this technology?